SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StyleGuide.rst

 Boolean variables should be named in a way that can be read as a logical sentence, to reflect their purpose when reading conditional statements::

-    (swift) var showMiddleName = true               // good, as it can be read as part of a logical sentence.
+    (swift) var showMiddleName = true               // good, because it can be read as part of a logical sentence.
     (swift) if showMiddleName {...}
-    (swift) var middleName = true                   // not so good, as 'middleName' sounds like a variable declaration for the middle name itself
+    (swift) var middleName = true                   // not so good, because 'middleName' sounds like a variable declaration for the middle name itself
     (swift) if middleName {...}                     // …which makes this sound like an implicit 'if middleName != nil'.

 Tuple typealiases should include element names definitions, and should place a single space after (but not before) each colon in their definition::